marci-pires/WikiHadatac/Installing-for-MacOS-(OSX).md

       cd ~

-In your home directory, clone HADatAc code using the following command:
+Once your are in your home directory (`~` is a shortcut for your home directory), clone HADatAc code by typing the following command:

       git clone https://github.com/paulopinheiro1234/hadatac.git